heymichellemac/heymichellemac-hugo/content/blog/2022/04/how-I-publish-my-newsletter.md

 Essentially the Library is my hub for content consumption.

 Any interesting articles, videos, or podcasts I save to read later end up in here for processing.
-I find this content from other newsletters, Twitter, Medium, and general online browsing.
+I find this content from other newsletters, social media, Medium, and general online browsing.

 The output of my content consumption practice is [My Knowledge Vault of Digital Notes](/knowledge-vault-digital-notes) digital product which you may already be familiar with.